IrohXu/irohxu.github.io/_pages/about.md

 Before starting my Ph.D., I gained industry experience as a Machine Learning Engineer at [SambaNova Systems](https://sambanova.ai/) and [Tencent](https://www.tencent.com/en-us/about.html), where I worked on cutting-edge AI solutions for autonomous driving and image/video generation.
 My research focuses on developing innovative AI-driven approaches such as Vision Language Models, Diffusion Models to improve both autonomous driving and healthcare.

-❗I am looking for full-time role in Canada, USA.
+❗I am looking for full-time and internship roles in Canada and USA.

 {% if page.news %}
   {% include news.html %}